Pygmy nuthatch: Description

+The pygmy nuthatch is 9–11 cm long and with a wingspan of 19.7 cm, and weighs 9.3–11.4 g.

 It ranges from southern British Columbia south through various discontinuous parts of the western U.S. (northwest U.S., Sierra Nevada range, southern Rockies, etc.), to central Mexico.
-It is usually found in pines (especially ponderosa pines), Douglas-firs, and other conifers.
+It is usually found in pines (especially ponderosa pine), douglas-fir, and other conifers.
 Pygmy nuthatches clamber acrobatically in the foliage of these trees, feeding on insects and seeds; less often they creep along limbs or the trunk like bigger nuthatches.

-Pygmy nuthatches nest in cavities in dead stubs of conifers, lining the bottom of the cavity with pine-cone scales, plant down, and other soft plant and animal materials.
+Pygmy nuthatches nest in cavities in dead stubs of conifers, lining the bottom of the cavity with pine cone scales, plant fibers, and other soft plant and animal materials.
 They may fill cracks or crevices around the entrance with fur; the function of this behavior is unknown.
 The female lays 4–9 eggs, which are white with fine reddish-brown spotting.
 She does most of the incubation, which lasts about 16 days.
 The young leave the nest about 22 days after hatching.

 This species is highly gregarious.
 A nesting pair may have other birds as helpers.
-Outside the breeding season, this bird wanders in noisy flocks.
+Outside the breeding season, they wander in noisy flocks.
 It also roosts communally; over 100 birds have been seen huddled in a single tree cavity.

 All plumages are similar, with a warm gray cap, blue-gray upper-parts, and whitish underparts.
-The only feature not seen in the photograph is a whitish spot on the nape, particularly in worn plumage (summer).
-Vocalizations are highly varied chirps, peeps, and chattering.
+There is a whitish spot on the nape, particularly in worn plumage (summer).
+In flight, it shows a white subterminal band on the tail.
+The vocalizations are highly varied chirps, peeps, and chattering.

-This species is very similar to the brown-headed nuthatch of the southeastern U.S. Their ranges have no overlap.
+Six subspecies are currently accepted; some older texts accept a seventh, S. p. chihuahuae.